Sex during periods. As a Sexual Wellness Specialist (formerly CHECS), I am asked about this subject a lot.

 No!
 Having sex while one or more partners are on their period is not harmful.
 In fact, there are a few ways in which it might be helpful!
 First, the contractions of orgasm might help relieve menstrual cramping.
 Second, sex might feel particularly great because the vagina is super lubricated due to menstrual secretions.
-If you are worried about the aesthetics of it, you can always throw down a towel first and then go for it!
+If you are worried about the blood, you can always throw down a towel first.

 Yes!
-If you have unprotected vaginal intercourse during your period, it is possible to get pregnant.
-Much of this has to do with the fact that sperm can live in the vagina for up to five days.
-So depending on when the egg is released, sperm could be present to fertilize it.
+If you have unprotected vaginal/penile intercourse during your period, it is possible to get pregnant.
+Sperm can live in the vagina for up to five days.
+So depending on when your egg is released, sperm could be present to fertilize it.

-Are other people doing it?
-Who cares!
-It’s a personal decision, so I cannot stress enough– Talk with your partner and see how they feel.
+Who cares?
+Having sex during menstruation is a personal decision, so I cannot stress enough– Talk with your partner and see how they feel.
 Many couples have had the same conversation.
 If nothing else it can be another opportunity to get to know your partner and their likes, dislikes and comfort level.